HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - **Functionality**:
 	- The *Public Explorer* action must be visually distinct and recognizable as an actionable item.
 	- The *Nano Contract* action must be visually distinct and recognizable as an actionable item.
-	- It should be easy for the user to dismiss the details component and focus back in the list view.
+	- It should be easy for users to dismiss the details component and focus back in the list view.

 - **Visibility Conditions**:
 	- Display header information of *Token Amount* and *Token Symbol* for all transaction types.